legopitstop/docs.lpsmods.dev/docs/spawner-craft/friendly.md

 ---
-title: Friendly | Spawner Craft
+title: Friendly Recipes | Spawner Craft Mod Wiki
 description: This mod adds new recipes that make all of the spawn eggs craftable.
 Use the eggs to customize your mob spawner!
 ---

-# Friendly
+# Friendly Recipes

 ## Armadillo Spawn Egg